jhkrug/hw-diag/docs/kubewarden-use-case/kw-arch.md

 ## Excalidraw import of some Mermaid

+It's possible to import Mermaid markup into Excalidraw.
+But, it's not possible to export from Excalidraw to Mermaid markup.
+Which is understandable but means the facility has limited use.
+You would be wanting to change permanently from a Mermaid markup diagram to Excalidraw.

-Saved from Excalidraw in exported SVG.
+Saved from Excalidraw in exported SVG and PNG.

 <figure>